fieldraccoon/ShellGen/README.md

 I got bored lmao
 This is shite don't use it

-Todo if I can be bothered:
+Todo if I can be bothered probs never:

 - add msfvenom options
 - maybe make an interactive menu